magma/magma/lte/gateway/docker/README.md

 ### Running the S1AP integration tests against the containerized AGW

-At present, of the S1AP integration tests, it has been verified that most of the tests can be run versus the containerized AGW;
+To run the tests, first start the docker containers:

 ```
 cd $MAGMA_ROOT/lte/gateway/docker